SFDO-Tooling/Metecho/docs/component-library-how-to.md

 ## Deploying to Github Pages

 Through [Storybook Deployer](https://github.com/storybookjs/storybook-deployer),
-the library is set to deploy automatically to Github Pages each time a new commit is made to the main branch.
+the library is set to deploy automatically as a static site to Github Pages each time a commit is made to the main branch.

 The workflow for this job is located in `.github/workflows/deploy-storybook.yml`